Doom co-designer still has the real ...

 The saw that shipped with Doom

-Romero Games dropped the detail on Bluesky this week, confirming what Doom fans had long suspected: the chainsaw in Doom was not a product of pure imagination.
+A Bluesky post this week confirmed what Doom fans had long suspected: the chainsaw in Doom was not a product of pure imagination.
 "The chainsaw in DOOM was modelled off of Tom Hall's Eager Beaver chainsaw," the post reads.
 "It leaked oil, and so was kept in a bowl in the id offices.
 Tom still has it!"

 The post came with a photo of John Romero posing alongside the chainsaw, grinning like someone who knows exactly what that piece of hardware means to gaming history.